kysonic/gulp-auto-transaltor/README.md

 - regexp - It's common regular expression, which will search for you words of your project for a translation.
 For instance, if i want to find any phrase concluded into tag (innerHTML), i need to add something like: />[\s\S]+?<\//g
 - cleaner - After finding my phrase will be looks like "> My cool phrase </", of course i should clean it.
 How i can do it?
 Very simple!
 With help of "cleaner" option.
 In my case i will write: /(^[>]+|[<\/]+$)/g

+### Code

+This group contains next parameters:

+- code (no default) - it's language from which will be created code for language files, for example - "BLOG_PASCAL" (in this case PASCAL it is name of file from which was taken the phrase for translation, but we will speak about it later).
+Common principles: For example we have next string:  <a class="sidebar-nav-item" href="/">Blog</a>, our regexp will find for us a next word: "Blog", GAT starts to create code from "enUS" translation direction, which located in "translate" option...
+So we will be have a translation - "Blog", next GAT will make from this code - BLOG.
+Perhaps this code will be need you for replacement later, also it is needed for creation of language files.
+- wordCodeLimit (default - 3) - supposing we will have next phrase "It is my blog", when GAT will be create code for the phrase it will be spliting the phrase on words: "It", "is", "my", "blog", and after it takes only three of them, and will join the words in "ITISMYBLOG" code.
+- codeLimit (default - 20) - Also your code after joining will be too much long, for instance: "WITHREPRESENTATIONWICHNEEDYOU".
+For this case we have "codeLimit" option.
+It will cut your long code word.
+- useFileNamePrefix (default - false) -